Archives For Evangelism

 My partner readily concurred that the term Christ essentially has this significance and agreed that he should not have taken for granted that the lost person whom he witnessed to would have attached that significance to the term.
 He thanked me for pointing out this important matter that he needed to be more careful to communicate in his evangelism.

 In every evangelistic encounter, we must do all that we can so that the lost people to whom we witness understand clearly that Jesus was the One whom the Father chose and sent into the world.
-Taking such understanding for granted, especially with someone whom we have never witnessed to previously, unnecessarily risks failing to provide him with vital understanding.
+Taking such understanding for granted, especially with someone whom we have never witnessed to previously, unnecessarily risks not providing him with vital understanding.

 Copyright © 2011-2024 by Rajesh Gandhi.
 All rights reserved.